-If you are blind or you have impaired vision during the tax year, you can claim the Blind Tax Credit.
+If you are blind, or have impaired vision, you can claim the Blind Person's Tax Credit.

-If you are married or in a civil partnership and you are both blind, you receive a doubled tax credit.
+If you are married, or in a civil partnership, and you and your spouse or partner are both blind, you can receive a double tax credit.

-If you have a child who is blind you cannot claim the Blind Tax Credit, but you may be able to claim the Incapacitated Child Credit.
+If you have a child who is blind, you cannot claim the Blind Person's Tax Credit.
+You may be able to claim the Incapacitated Child Credit instead.

 Conditions to qualify